 Inflation and the concomitant rise in interest rates were this year’s dominant macroeconomic themes.

+Inflation peaked back in June and began to fade thereafter, while long-term interest rates have been steady since then.
 The slowdown is the main reason.
 The easing of the pandemic disruptions is also helping: a more balanced labour market, normalizing supply chains, and less generous fiscal policies are easing the costs pressures.

 The COVID pandemic has now receded in the background, and the Russia-Ukraine conflict is moving that way too.